 NOTE 1: An absolute URI might contain information that represents unwanted information disclosure, particularly in cases where a tool is analyzing files stored on a physical file system.
 For example, a file path might contain the account name of a developer.

 If the file is a nested file, then the property name SHALL be the URI of the outermost parent, together with a fragment that describes the nesting of the file within its parent or parents.
 The fragment SHALL begin with a forward slash character ("/") to emphasize that it represents the complete path to the nested file within its container.
-This requirement allows SARIF consumers to look up the URI of a nested file in the dictionary contained in the run.files property (§3.11.11).
+This requirement allows SARIF consumers to look up the URI of a nested file in the dictionary contained in run.files (§3.11.11).

 Two URIs SHALL be considered equivalent if their normalized forms are the same, as described in [RFC3986].